 - In order to train messages in Apple Mail (and to filter messages in other mailboxes), SpamSieve needs to be able to control Mail. - When using the Apple Mail extension, SpamSieve needs full disk access to filter messages quickly and to access messages in large mailboxes. - When using the Apple Mail plug-in, SpamSieve needs full disk access to install the plug-in for Apple Mail and to communicate with Mail.
-It also needs to control Mail to activate, deactivate, and uninstall the Apple Mail rule. - In order to filter and train messages in Outlook, SpamSieve needs to be able to control Outlook. - Airmail and MailMate need to control SpamSieve to send it messages to analyze. - In order to allowlist messages from your Outlook or Entourage address books, SpamSieve needs to control those applications to ask them about your addresses. - In order to flash a PowerMate when new messages arrive, SpamSieve needs to be able to control the PowerMate app.
+It also needs to control Mail to activate, deactivate, and uninstall the Apple Mail rule.
+The SpamSieveHelper app needs to control Mail and SpamSieve to train messages. - In order to filter and train messages in Outlook, SpamSieve needs to be able to control Outlook. - Airmail and MailMate need to control SpamSieve to send it messages to analyze. - In order to allowlist messages from your Outlook or Entourage address books, SpamSieve needs to control those applications to ask them about your addresses. - In order to flash a PowerMate when new messages arrive, SpamSieve needs to be able to control the PowerMate app.